lekrsu/shfw-walkthrough/README.md

       - **Ninebot D-Series**: [Currently not working] There is an experimental support for D-Series using the F-Series firmware.
 It's not known at which DRV version you will need a ST-Link.
 The guides should be identical to the F-Series.

    - **Xiaomi Scooters**: If the BLE version is at 1.5.5 or above, then you'll need to ST-Link downgrade the dashboard.
 [ST-Link Downgrade Guide](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble).
-Flashing on M365 with a 4-dot dashboard requires extra steps detailed in the [4th section of installation](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble#installation).
-Attempt DRV downgrade via our app if flashing SHFW fails with a supported BLE version.
+Attempt DRV downgrade via our app (ScooterHacking Utility) if flashing SHFW fails with a supported BLE version.

     [Reflasher](https://www.scooterhacking.org/forum/viewtopic.php?t=676), [Webflasher](https://flash.bastelpichi.de/) and [ScooterFlasher](https://github.com/scooterteam/scooterflasher) are programs used for ST-Linking, choose either one if it's needed.